 georgia tenant breaks lease

-The Lease Permits an Early Termination
+The Contract Permits an Early Termination

 The Unit becomes Uninhabitable